putneydm/david_site_jekyll/test/_posts/2020/2020-01-12-squad-a-star-wars-story.markdown

 He seemed to just not care sometimes.
 The squad’s progress report to base was long overdue.

 “Sir, we are to report, sir,” trooper FD-472’s voice said over the commmlink for the third time.
 He almost seemed agitated, worried even.
-The trooper was simply following the squad leader’s orders, as he should.

 The squad leader had a different issue.
 He wondered what the reaction might be if he queried the lieutenant.
 Many officers he’d served with could be harsh to those who displeased them.
 But they’d all been terse disciplinarians.
 This one seemed – he paused to think for a second – bored?
 No, disengaged.

-“Halt” the lieutenant finally signaled the rest the squad.
-Far ahead, trooper LW-312 on point, signaled halt to the squad and slipped behind a large fern.
+“Halt” the lieutenant finally signaled to the rest the squad.
+Far ahead, trooper FD-472 still out on point, signaled halt to the squad and slipped behind a large fern.
 The squad leader, taking cover behind logs, plants and a large tree, quickly worked his way to the lieutenant’s position.
 Unlike the rest of the squad under cover, he was standing in the open.
-Despite the danger, the squad leader stood in front of him.

 “Sir, permission to call in our progress report, sir.”